akadir/AnInterviewQuestion/README.md

 [![Build Status](https://travis-ci.org/akadir/AnInterviewQuestion.svg?branch=master)](https://travis-ci.org/akadir/AnInterviewQuestion)

-A programming question have sent to me by one of the companies I have applied for a job via email the other day.
+A programming question has been sent to me by one of the companies I have applied for a job via email the other day.

 Here is definition of the question: